 Over the same period, there was a general increase in emissions by non-OECD economies.
-Production-based CO2 emissions increased by about 47%, from 13.6 to 20.1 Gt, while consumption-based emissions increased by about 61%, from 11.5 to 18.5 Gt, resulting in a 41% increase in consumption-based emissions per capita, from 2.2 to 3.0 tonnes of CO2.
-These increases are in large part linked with the need of these countries to sustain their own development.
-A consequence is that many of these countries are important net exporters of CO2 emissions as they develop a stronger manufacturing base to meet the consumption needs of more developed nations.
-Despite increasing industrialisation, emissions per capita in non-OECD economies are still low compared to OECD countries.
+Production-based emissions increased from 13.6 to 20.1 Gt and consumption-based emissions from 11.5 to 18.5 Gt, resulting in consumption-based emissions per capita increasing from 2.2 to 3.0 tonnes CO_2 .
+These increases are in great part linked with the need of these countries to sustain their own development and to improve the quality of life of their population.
+A consequence being that many of these countries are important net exporters of CO_2 emissions as they develop a strong manufacturing base to meet the consumption needs of more developed nations.
+Despite increasing industrialisation, emissions per capita in non-OECD economies are still low compared to OECD countries